SummaryDev/ethereum-sql/README.md

 - topic2 is `to` address `0xf78031c993afb43e79f017938326ff34418ec36e`
 - data is `value` uint256 `12309758656873032448`

-We store events as raw encoded logs in relational databases like Postgres or Redshift, or in Parquet files.
-Their encoded attributes however are impossible to analyze: we need to sum up number attributes and read addresses and text, so we need to decode them in our queries.
+We store events as raw logs in relational databases like Postgres or Redshift, or in Parquet files.
+Their encoded attributes however are hard to analyze.
+If we need to sum up numeric attributes and read addresses and text, we need to see them decodes in our SQL queries.

-Fortunately, databases have rich libraries of built in functions that can be combined into user defined functions to decode these values by following the ABI spec.
+Fortunately, databases have rich libraries of built in functions that can be combined into user defined functions to decode these values.
+We just need to know how they are defined and follow the ABI spec.

-To decode the `value` attribute we use function `to_uint256`
+For example, to decode the `value` attribute we use can function `to_uint256`:

 ```sql
 select to_uint256(2, '0x000000000000000000000000000000000000000000000000aad50c474db4eb50')